 NSDF welcomes all young people aged between 16-25.
 We always welcome show entries from schools/colleges and we value work by 16-year olds beginning their A-Levels in exactly the same way as emerging graduate companies.
 But that's not the only way your students can get involved!

 School groups make up a substantial proportion of the audience at NSDF and teachers bring groups back every year to immerse their students in some of the best work being produced by young people across the UK.
 Everyone who comes to the Festival is encouraged to contribute in every possible way – through writing reviews, watching productions, performing, participating in discussions and taking part in the workshops.

 I have been bringing 6th form students from state comprehensives to NSDF since 1999 and can honestly say that every year the experience is unique and invaluable.
 There is absolutely no doubt in my mind that the learning the students engage in on an almost 24-hour basis genuinely helps them to improve the quality of their work, evidenced by them regularly exceeding expectations in both AS and A Level.

 Forget New York/Broadway glamour trips or 24-hour West End Jollies.
 NSDF really teaches you about theatre – how to make it, watch it, talk about it, improve it.
 For what you get over the week, NSDF represents outstanding value for money.
 Andrew Rogers | Head of Drama | Therfield School

-If you need any help planning your visit, please do not hesitate to contact Lizzie Melbourne (NSDF Administrator) on [email protected].
+If you need any help planning your visit, please do not hesitate to contact Lizzie Melbourne (NSDF General Manager) on [email protected].

-Tickets for school groups are available at a discount rate of £100 for a Full Week Pass, £50 for a Half Week Passes and £25 for a One Day Pass.
+Tickets for school groups are available at a discount rate and you can purchase either a Full Week Pass, Half Week Pass or One Day Pass.
 Teachers and Group Leaders go free.